 This section is on the sublime quality of the muscat grape.
 Not all muscat grapes are this typical colour, however, but the taste is always adorable.

-‘Muscat Bio’ – as sold in a French Market (Fr, 34), clouded with mould, but indistinquishable from ordinary muscat grapes, taste similar.
-Seeds small and swallowable.
+‘MUSCAT Bio’ – as sold in a French Market (Fr, 34), clouded with mould, but indistinquishable from ordinary muscat grapes, taste similar.
+Seeds small and poppable.

-‘Muscat’ White – If you thought that all muscat grapes are black you would be wrong.
+‘MUSCAT’ White – If you thought that all muscat grapes are black (or blue) you would be wrong.
 The white one is just as tasty and juicy and full of sunshine and sheer pleasure that all muscats bring.
 Origin: Cevennes.
-Fr (30)
+Fr (30) local producer.

-End of Muscat display.
-Here are Muscats and Mazzarrone grapes on display.
+End of MUSCAT display.
+Shown here are Muscats and Mazzarrone grapes on display.

 ”Natorra’ – A ‘Strawberry Nagolina grape’ A black grape that has a strong smell of strawberries before being taken out of the supermarket box, and afterwards.
-Flesh comes out of the skin as a sac in the mouth, like frogs’ spawn, leaving a tough skin to chew over.
+Flesh comes out of the skin as a sac in the mouth, like frogs’ spawn (at least feels like spawn might taste like) leaving a tough skin to chew over.
 There are pips to discard.
 Clearly an acquired taste and experience, up there with Vitoria, some may hate.
 Source: Ocado with M&S by appointment.

 ‘Orchidea’ a white seedless grape, slightly elongated, flesh ordinary with a flash of sweetness.
 Skin not too thick.
 Source: Staverton Nursery, likely to be from Cabernet Sauvignon, marketed by ‘Les Declicias’